Adultery in the Military

 - The impact, if any, of the adulterous relationship on the ability of the accused, the co-actor, or the spouse of either to perform their duties in support of the armed forces.

 When I was a First Sergeant at Edwards Air Force Base, I responded to a domestic argument between two married military members, both assigned to my squadron.
-There didn't appear to be any violence involved, and -- as neither were willing to tell me exactly what the argument was about -- I decided to put the male member into the dormitory for a couple of days, in order to give them a "cooling off" period.
+There didn't appear to be any violence involved.
+Because neither were willing to tell me exactly what the argument was about, I decided to put the male member into the dormitory for a couple of days, to give them a "cooling off" period.

 - The misuse, if any, of government time and resources to facilitate the commission of the conduct.